 Does Linux run on VMware?
-Yes it does.
-And it runs really well.
+Yes, it does.
+And it runs well.
 But I think it’s more of an emotional choice.

 Here’s why I say it’s emotional…

-My gut tells me their Linux teams have shared their input and OpenStack is a more natural to their way of life.
-Basically it makes them feel good, which is important!
+My gut tells me their Linux teams have shared their input and OpenStack is more natural to their way of life.
+It makes them feel good, which is important!